Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 * **RTTHREAD_MSH := 1** is added in its Makefile to include RT-Thread msh component
 * The **RT_TICK_PER_SECOND** in ``rtconfig.h`` is by default set to `200`, you can change it to other number according to your requirement.
-* To run this application in :ref:`design_soc_hbird`, the SoC clock frequency must be above 16MHz, if run in 8MHz, uart read is not correct due to bit error in uart rx process.
+* To run this application in :ref:`design_soc_demosoc`, the SoC clock frequency must be above 16MHz, if run in 8MHz, uart read is not correct due to bit error in uart rx process.

 **How to run this application:**